MethodsDev/mdl-site/src/comp-docs/gcp-vms.md

 The benefit of using two disks is that you can keep the software on a faster disk, and only use the standard persistent disk for data.
 When you've finished with a particular analysis, you can copy it all up to a bucket and remove the data disk.
 Then you can create a fresh one for a new dataset.

 Alternatively, you could detach the data disk and attach it to a new VM with updated software.
 It's nice to be able to create a fresh VM on the fly with new dependencies, when desired.

+#### Expanding the size of a disk

+If you end up needing more space, you can expand a disk even while the VM is running.
+[Google's documentation](https://cloud.google.com/compute/docs/disks/resize-persistent-disk) explains this step-by-step.
+For a data disk, it's as simple as resizing and then running `resize2fs` on the device.

+**Note:** You can't _shrink_ a disk this way.
+Try to be conscientious about creating huge disks, as we have to pay for that storage.
+If you need a lot of disk space temporarily, you can create a big disk and then delete it when you're done (saving final outputs in a bucket).

 ## Setting up the VM